Have you ever wondered about the different types of ants that inhabit California? If so, you’re in luck!

 Overall, the Black Harvester Ant is just one of California’s many fascinating types of ants.

-By learning about the various species of ants in the state, we can better understand and appreciate the diversity of our local ecosystems.
+Learning about the various species of ants in the state can help us better understand and appreciate the diversity of our local ecosystems.

 3. Small Honey Ant